Dublin shoppers urged to wait until 10.30am to allow commuters travel first

 Richard Guiney, chief executive of Dublin Town, said a collective effort is crucially important for the successful reopening of the city.

-“In terms of coming into Dublin city, to maintain that social distancing and also the safety they want, if they could come in post-10:30 that makes a big difference.”
+“In terms of coming into Dublin city, to maintain that social distancing and also the safety they want, if they could come in post-10.30am that makes a big difference.”

 Lord Mayor of Dublin, Tom Brabazon, has encouraged people “not to all rush in together” as only 25 per cent of shops and businesses are going to be reopened.